Guided Walks in the Lake District

 Green Man Survival offer a half-day guided woodland walk which is family-friendly.
 Image from Green Man Survival Facebook.

-There are plenty of stops along the way; you will even stop for a cuppa and get hands-on gathering tinder and kindling to create fire the old-fashioned way with sparks onto birch bark.
+There are plenty of stops along the way.
+You will even stop for a cuppa and get hands-on, gathering tinder and kindling to create fire the old-fashioned way, sparking birch bark with sparks.
 Ready for your marshmallows to toast!
-Then head back out on the rest of your guided walk.
-This half-day experience runs from 10:00 – approx 13:00 and is offered on a private booking basis for you and your group.
+Then, head back out on the rest of your guided walk.
+This half-day experience runs from 10:00 to approximately 13:00 and is offered on a private booking basis for you and your group.

 Find more information here.